-With the intention to promote global clinical trials in which Japan is involved, the ideas and points to consider in conducting global clinical trials are shown in "Basic Principles on Global Clinical Trials" (Notification dated September 28, 2007, issued by the Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Ministry of Health, Labour and Welfare) and "Basic Principles on Global Clinical Trials (Reference Cases)" (Administrative Notice dated September 5, 2012, issued by the Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Ministry of Health, Labour and Welfare; hereinafter referred to as the "Administrative Notice").
+The principles for conducting phase 1 studies in Japanese before participating in multiregional clinical trials (MRCTs) have been presented in the following: The "Basic Principles on Global Clinical Trials" (PFSB/ELD Notification No. 0928010, Director of Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Ministry of Health, Labour and Welfare, dated September 28, 2007), the "Basic Principles on Global Clinical Trials (Reference Cases)" (Administrative Notice, Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Ministry of Health, Labour and Welfare, dated September 5, 2012), and the "Basic Principles for Conducting Phase I Trials in the Japanese Population Prior to Global Clinical Trials" (Administrative Notice, Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Ministry of Health, Labour and Welfare, dated October 27, 2014; hereinafter referred to as the "old administrative notice").